 2. Construct an SEO-focused Landing Page Church Website (this is a pre-requisite to steps followed by this one)

 A tweet or Facebook post is not enough.
 That might get clicks but scarcely increase seekers’ foot-traffic to my church on Sunday.
-The importance of your church website is doubled even in the social-media age since 93% of the online experience begin with a search engine.
+The importance of your church website is doubled even in the social-media age since 93% of the online experience begins with a search engine.
 However, it is also true that your website becomes the main cause, when it is not well maintained, for a visitor-to-be to get away from your church.

 You may not have the time to make a full-blown new church website since it takes enough time to build a great new site.
 On the other hand, maybe you already have a church website that cost your church significantly in the past.
-A good news is that the church website is not functionally used for inviting seekers.
+The good news is that the church website is not functionally used for inviting seekers.
 It is because it contains contents of many different subjects.
-The church website is more like an intranet solution for your church members gather necessary information.
+The church website is more like an intranet solution for your church members to gather necessary information.

 Instead, what you need is a single-page website, responsive and optimized for mobile devices, linked from SEO-focused landing pages with a singular purpose of representing your ministries and selling points to those seekers.
 The first major difference between a traditional church website and the SEO-focused Landing Page Church Website is your audience.
-The latter is specifically targeting at those who are searching online.
+The latter is specifically targeting those who are searching online.
 For example, someone might search for “Best Churches in (your area)”